Rudder with filler.

 Robotic Sailboats and Airborne Viruses

-By Dermot Tynan, over 3 years ago.
+By Dermot Tynan, almost 4 years ago.

 One would think that a global pandemic would be a great opportunity to hunker down and get some work done on one or other robotic sailboats.
 Unfortunately, this hasn't turned out to be the case.
 I am still knee-deep in hull work on boat #2, the main entrant.
 However, due to lockdown restrictions, I can't physically access the hull and so it has spent most of the last twelve months, waiting for more sanding and filling (side note: never let anyone tell you that you can "fix it at the sanding/filling stage").
 But it's not all bad news.
 The lockdown has been good for boat #1, the test vessel.